 What’s Being Done About This?

-Attorneys working with ClassAction.org are now speaking with consumers about the issue to see if more class action lawsuits could be filed.
+Attorneys have been speaking with consumers about the issue to see if more class action lawsuits could be filed.
 Bank of America and Wells Fargo have already been sued.

-Attorneys working with ClassAction.org would like to hear from anyone who used their debit card and was charged an overdraft fee for an everyday, regular purchase, such as clothing, a ride with Uber or travel booking.
+Attorneys have been speaking with those who used their debit card and was charged an overdraft fee for an everyday, regular purchase, such as clothing, a ride with Uber or travel booking.
 It is believed some banks are levying overdraft fees when their contracts specifically forbid it.

 Tell Me More!